Turkish PM condemns video of militant's body dragged by car

 HDP spokesman Cem Bico said the dead man had been identified as the brother-in-law of a party lawmaker.

+Two investigators have been sent by the interior ministry to Sirnak, the state-run Anadolu Agency said on Monday.

-The PKK has been fighting for greater Kurdish autonomy for more than three decades, and is listed as a terrorist organization in Turkey, Europe and the United States.
+The PKK has been fighting for greater Kurdish autonomy for more than three decades, and is listed as a terrorist organisation in Turkey, Europe and the United States.

 Braving nationalist anger, the government introduced tentative reforms on Kurdish rights and in 2012 launched negotiations to try to end a PKK insurgency that has killed 40,000 people since 1984.
-A fragile ceasefire had been holding since March 2013 but ended after violence erupted following the election that deprived the AKP of its single-party majority.
+A fragile ceasefire had been holding since March 2013, but ended after violence erupted following the election that deprived the AKP of its single-party majority.
+(Reporting by Jonny Hogg, Ercan Gurses and Gulsen Solaker in Ankara, Ayla Jean Yackley in Istanbul; Writing by Jonny Hogg; Editing by Nick Tattersall and Ralph Boulton)

-If the video proves to be genuine, it would represent a major misstep for the government, and could deepen divisions between security forces and Turkey’s large Kurdish community, according to terrorism expert Suleyman Ozeren, from the think tank Global Strategy and Policy.

-“A couple of years ago these kinds of actions were not being seen, I hope this is an isolated event.
-When police or security personnel do things like that they are helping the PKK.”